shyam2929/shyam2929/README.md

 - 👋 Hi, I’m @shyam2929
-- 👀 I’m interested in data science
+- 👀 I’m a web developer
-- 🌱 I’m currently learning data science with R
+- 🌱 I’m currently working with React, MUI, HTML, CSS, JavaScript
-- 💞️ I’m looking to collaborate on project on data science
+- 💞️ I’m looking to for open source projects based on React
 - 📫 How to reach me shyamssbgk29@gmail.com